 Grief is not permanent.
 While you will continue to miss your loved one, the intense reactions that follow loss will subside over time as you adjust to life without them.
 Strong feelings may return around significant dates, such as birthdays or holidays.
 If your grief reactions do not subside over time, you may need to seek out additional support.

-For more information about grief, access to grief resources or answers to any other questions you have about pancreatic cancer, contact Patient Central.
+For more information about grief, access to grief resources or answers to any other questions you have about pancreatic cancer, contact PanCAN Patient Services.

 More tips for coping with grief are available here: